obetomuniz/betomuniz.com/source/content/blog/react-native-and-spring-animations.md

 As you can see, the React Native support for spring-based animations is very fun and diverse, the current problem is the lousy support provided by the market of prototyping tools like Flinto, Framer, Principle, etc.

 Currently, the best choice is the [Origami Studio](https://origami.design/), but great times are coming for this scenario with [Super Nova](https://supernova.studio/) and [Framer X](https://framer.com/x/) that is React Native and React friendly respectively.
 Stay tuned.

+## Bonus

+Take a look at this [another article](https://betomuniz.com/blog/main-topics-to-care-about-before-including-motion-designs-in-your-react-native-application/) that I wrote to know more about animations approaches with React Native.

 ▲